18F/uswds-jekyll/pages/guide/storage.md

 ## Atlas Project Directories

 Project directories on Atlas are located in `work`.
 Same project directory names are used across all SCINet HPC clusters, however quotas and data in these directories may differ.
-For each project directory on Ceres, a directory with the same name is created in `/work` on Atlas.
+For each project directory on Ceres, a directory with the same name is created in `/work/projects` on Atlas.
 Default quota for
-`\work\project_name` is set to 1TB.
+`/work/projects/project_name` is set to 1TB.
 Contact SCINet VRSC at scinet_vrsc@usda.gov if more space is needed.

 As on Ceres, directories in `/work` are not backed up.
 Users can copy important data from a directory in `/work` on Atlas to a corresponding directory in [`/KEEP`](#keep) on Ceres that is backed up nightly.